 Edinburgh Art Festival (2023)

-This series explored the themes of Sean Burns’ film Dorothy Towers (2022) – the story of two Birmingham tower blocks that serve as a locus for the city’s queer community – within the context of Edinburgh, where the work screened at the French Institute during Edinburgh Art Festival 2023.
-The programme examined the commonalities and regional specificities of queer experiences in the UK during the 1980s and ’90s – a time of both political change and social trauma.
+This series explored the themes of Sean Burns’s film Dorothy Towers (2022) – the story of two Birmingham tower blocks that serve as a locus for the city’s queer community – within the context of Edinburgh, where the work was screened at the French Institute during the Edinburgh Art Festival 2023.
+The programme examined both the commonalities and regional specificities of queer experiences in the UK during the 1980s and ’90s – a period marked by political change and social trauma.

-The artist collaborated with three partners – Lothian Health Services Archive (LHSA), Lavender Menace Queer Books Archive and Cole Collins from Edinburgh College of Art – to organise events that delved into different areas of the city’s history.
+The artist collaborated with three partners – Lothian Health Services Archive (LHSA), Lavender Menace Queer Books Archive and Cole Collins from Edinburgh College of Art – to organise events exploring different aspects of the city’s history.
 Each partner activated the space in their own way:

 Lothian Health Services Archive

-Drawing on original material from the Lothian Health Services Archive – an NHS collection held at the University of Edinburgh Library – this event examined the role of archives in the preservation of queer histories, providing an opportunity to hear how the archive operates and exploring original material relating to HIV/AIDS awareness and activism in Edinburgh.
+Drawing on original material from the Lothian Health Services Archive – an NHS collection held at the University of Edinburgh Library – this event examined the role of archives in preserving queer histories, providing an opportunity to learn how the archive operates and exploring original materials related to HIV/AIDS awareness and activism in Edinburgh.

 Lavender Menace Queer Books Archive

-Two of Lavender Menace’s directors, Sigrid Nielsen and Bob Orr, convened a group of friends to reflect upon personal and political experiences of HIV/AIDS in Edinburgh during the 1980s and ’90s.
-Lavender Menace, which developed out of the bookshop West & Wilde, aims to give space to hard-to-find and out-of-print queer books.
+Two of Lavender Menace’s directors, Sigrid Nielsen and Bob Orr, convened a group of friends to reflect on personal and political experiences of HIV/AIDS in Edinburgh during the 1980s and ’90s.
+Lavender Menace, which grew out of the bookshop West & Wilde, aims to provide space for hard-to-find and out-of-print queer books.